suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Introduction

-AES-GCM is an AEAD cipher, provides confidentiality and integrity protection.
+AES-GCM is an AEAD cipher and provides confidentiality and integrity protection.

-Examples in this section uses the following parameters:
+Examples in this section use the following parameters:

 - Algorithm for payload encryption: AES-GCM-128
   - k: h'15F785B5C931414411B4B71373A9C0F7'
   - IV: h'F14AAB9D81D51F7AD943FE87AF4F70CD'